Raagranato/WhatDoWeDoNow/README.md

-# WhatDoWe-Now?
+# WhatDoWeDo-Now?
-WhatDoWe-Now is a Rust Todo list that runs entirely on the terminal!
+WhatDoWeDo-Now is a Rust Todo list that runs entirely on the terminal!

 ## Installation